Ladme/order/README.md

 The programs assume that the simulation box is rectangular and that periodic boundary conditions are applied in all three dimensions.

+The programs have trouble dealing with gromacs preprocessor commands in the itp file.
+Try to avoid them.

 The programs always use center of _geometry_, instead of center of _mass_.

 The programs have only been tested on Linux.
 Probably will not work on anything that is not UNIX-like.